The Neighborhood (TV series): Casting

 In March 2018, it was announced that Sheaun McKinney, Marcel Spears, Cedric the Entertainer, Josh Lawson, Tichina Arnold had joined the pilot's main cast.
 On April 4, 2018, it was reported that Dreama Walker had joined the cast in a main role.
 On May 15, 2018, it was announced that Max Greenfield had replaced Lawson in the role of Dave Johnson.
 On June 11, 2018, it was announced that Beth Behrs had replaced Walker in the role of Gemma Johnson.
 On October 11, 2018, it was reported that Marilu Henner had been cast in a guest starring role.
 On December 10, 2018, it was announced that Marla Gibbs would make a guest appearance in the series.

+Filming

+The Neighborhood was filmed at Radford Studio Center in Studio City, California, but is set in Pasadena, California.

 Release

 Marketing

 On May 16, 2018, CBS released the first official trailer for the series.
 On July 11, 2018, a short promo video for the series was released, showcasing the addition of Greenfield and Behrs, with newly filmed footage from the re-shot pilot episode.
 Two days later, a new full length trailer featuring Greenfield and Behrs was released.